data-to-insight/csc-map-of-the-world/docs/index.md

 - **Searchable resource**: The [search page](search.md) enables you to explore the structured data model directly.
   - This is separate from the standard MkDocs search (top-right), which only covers page text within this site.
   - The CSC knowledge search indexes structured YAML content as well as `.md`, `.pdf`, `.py`, `.js` and `.html` files, and supports keyword relevance, match scoring, and metadata extraction.
-  - (in dev)The search index currently takes a data sample direct from local authority web sites.
+  - (in dev)The search index|scope currently takes a data *sample* direct from local authority web sites.
 At the moment this is throttled to ~10, but with the potential to extract simplistic reference resource(s) directly from all ~153
+  - (in dev)The search index|scope aims to scrape from relevant CSC public data sources in order to increase the tool's search scope.
+This could schedule indexing of relevant documents or data sources from defined .gov or .edu sites.
-- **Documentation hub**: Local documentation from D2I projects(Git repos) is also indexed to provide technical context
+- **Documentation hub**: Local documentation from D2I projects(Git repos) is also live-indexed to provide technical context

 ---

 ## How is this structured?

 Records in this tool are aligned with the **Smart City Concept Model (SCCM)**, an open framework for describing public service ecosystems.
-Every entity towards the documented network(diagram) is represented as a YAML file using one or more of the following types:
+Every entity towards the documented network(diagram) is represented as a YAML file, defined at the top level via (SCCM concept types)[http://www.smartcityconceptmodel.com/?Action=ShowModel&Id=10]: e.g.
 - `@type: AGENT` – people, teams, or organisations
 - `@type: SERVICE` – a system, service or tool
 - `@type: EVENT` – events such as inspections, launches, reviews
 - `@type: RULE`, `@type: PLAN`, `@type: COLLECTION` – policy elements, datasets or strategies
 - `@type: RELATIONSHIP` – links between entities (e.g. oversight, supply, influence)

-These files are validated, searchable, and designed to be easy to contribute to.
+YAML files are validated, searchable, and designed to be easier to contribute to as they're more human readable than other structured data forms (e.g. JSON, CSV... )

+Note: Further SCCM allignment examples under [Possible SCCM Mapping to CSC Eco-System]

 ---